+To create a healthy, safe, sociable and sustainable community with good transportation options for everyone.
 Driving a car or taking the bus can be stressful when trying to leave West Seattle.
 The West Seattle Bridge has limited capacity.
 Many people use public transportation, but buses have limited capacity too.
-There’s a secret alternative that we want to share with everyone in West Seattle – the route off the peninsula by bike that is very easy and never congested!
+Using a bike for transportation and recreation can reduce stress and congestion, and increase enjoyment of this wonderful place we call home!

-We want more safe options for getting in, around, and through West Seattle.
+We need safe options for getting around, and into and out of West Seattle.
 We know many people are willing but wary of using a bicycle for transportation because they don’t feel safe on the streets.
-We have taken action and will continue to take action so West Seattle gets safe infrastructure in place for everyone to use, because this is what we want and hope you want it too.
+We will continue to take action to create safer streets in West Seattle and through the surrounding areas for everyone to use.
+We can do it if you and others join together.

 HOW do we do it?

 We participate and interact.
 There’s always a meeting going on to discuss transportation, infrastructure, and other things that affect West Seattle.
-We attend Seattle Bike Advisory Board meetings and provide feedback.
-We’ve met with our elected officials, and have even gone on bike rides with some where we let them know our concerns and how things can improve.
+We attend Seattle Bicycle Advisory Board meetings and provide feedback.
+We meet with our elected officials and SDOT project managers, and have even gone on bike rides with some where we let them know our concerns and how things can improve.
 Some of us attend community meetings to talk with our neighbors face-to-face where we offer ideas on how to create a better environment for riding bikes.

-We also ride.
+We ride.
+There is safety in numbers.
 We commute to work by bike.
 We ride our bikes to go out to eat, to the grocery store, and on random adventures.
-Collectively we have decades of experience riding bikes around Seattle.
+Some of us ride thousands of mile each year around Seattle.
 If you want to know more about how to get around Seattle by bike, please contact us and we’ll help you.

 WHAT do we do?

 We provide a voice.
 We’re your voice.
 But we need your input.
-Do you want safer infrastructure for riding a bike around Seattle?
+Do you want safer streets and paths for riding a bike around Seattle?
 So do we!
 Do you want to help alleviate traffic congestion?
 We do too.